elliotdickison/js-app-starter/README.md

 # React Boilerplate

 This is a template for react web applications.
 This is very much a work in progress.
-I'm also not necessarily recommending this setup, I'm still learning many of these tools and don't know how I feel about all of them yet.
+I'm also not necessarily recommending this setup.
+I'm still learning many of these tools and don't know how I feel about all of them yet.

 # Setup